smartarch/extremexp-llm/patterns.md

 ### List of tasks with a property

-Rationale: Can the LLM list the tasks in a workflow and filter them?
+Rationale: Can the LLM list the tasks in a workflow and filter them based on a specific property?

 Parameters: